-Select the Locations tab to search for, save and return to your favourite places.
+Select the Locations tab to search for, save, and return to your favorite places.

 Tap to select a search result.
-Two or three buttons are displayed:
+The selected location will show two or three icons:

 |Move the primary pin to this location|